-In regards to formatting, the majority of sessions focused on APA formatting, which is reflective of the majors and courses of the tutees.
-This signifies that in order to give proper support to tutees, Writing Specialists must be well-versed in APA formatting.
+In regard to formatting, the majority of sessions focused on APA formatting, which is reflective of the majors and courses of the tutees.
+This signifies that to give proper support to tutees, Writing Specialists must be well-versed in APA formatting.
 Particularly, Writing Specialists need to know how to write in-text citations and reference pages.
-Although Chicago/Turabian style formatting was not very common, there were 6 tutoring sessions where the focus was on Chicago/Turabian, so Writing Specialists need to be at least aware of the style and know basic guidelines.
+Although Chicago/Turabian style formatting was not very common, there were six tutoring sessions where the focus was on Chicago/Turabian, so Writing Specialists need to be at least aware of the style and know basic guidelines.

-CONTENT
+CONTENT AND ORGANIZATION

 Table 3

-Number of client reports by items (concepts)
+Number of client reports in which the following content and organizational concepts were mentioned.